 3. Course and Checkpoints:

-The course covers approximately 550 miles of mostly Arctic wilderness, some of it on and along the Yukon River.
+The course covers approximately 200 miles.
 The trail will be broken and marked prior to the race, but due to weather conditions there will be no guarantee of broken trail during the race.

 Official Checkpoints are as follows: